frpunlocking-com/realme-bootloader-unlock-toolkit/README.md

 Decoded response: {"code":200,"message":"SUCCESS","data":{"unlockCode":"lot-of-chars"}}
 ```

-On unlockCode there was receivied an unlock bootloader code.
+On `nlockCode` there was receivied an unlock bootloader code.

 ### Reply with timestamp